-We are committed to protecting your privacy and will only use information collected lawfully in accordance with the Data Protection Act 1998 (which is overseen by the Information Commissioner’s Office), Human Rights Act and the Common Law Duty of Confidentiality.
+We are committed to protecting your privacy and we will only use information collected lawfully in accordance with the Data Protection Act 1998 (which is overseen by the Information Commissioner’s Office), the Human Rights and Confidentiality Act.

-All of our staff and independent practitioners receive appropriate and on-going training to ensure they are aware of their personal responsibilities and have contractual obligations to uphold confidentiality, enforceable through disciplinary procedures.
-Only a limited number of authorised staff have access to personal information where it is appropriate to their role and is strictly on a need-to-know basis.
+All our employees and independent practitioners receive appropriate and continuous training to make sure they are aware of their personal responsibilities and have confidentiality contractual obligations enforceable through disciplinary procedures.
+Only a limited number of authorized employees have access to personal data where it is relevant to their role and strictly necessary to obtain knowledge.

 The Data Protection Act 1998 gives you the right to access information held about you.
-Any Data Subject Access Request will be subject to a fee of up to £ 50.00 to meet our costs in providing you with details of the information we hold about you.
-Please write to the Practice Manager at our address as shown at the top of this Privacy Notice or email us at email@example.com if you wish to make a request or if you wish us to make a rectification of any of your personal details that you consider we hold and are inaccurate.
+Each data subject access request will be subject to a fee of up to £ 50.00 to cover our costs in providing the details we hold about you.
+If you wish to make a request or would like us to correct any of your personal information, please write to the practice manager at our address at the top of this Privacy Notice or send an email to firstname.lastname@example.org you believe we are holding and are inaccurate.

-Under the new legislation (GDPR), you have a right to access, to request rectification or erasure, a right to restrict processing or object to processing of your data.
+Pursuant to the new provisions (GDPR), you have the right to access, request rectification or deletion, the right to limit processing or object to the processing of your data.

-If you have any concerns, comments or questions about this Privacy Notice or the way we process your data please do feel free to email us at: firstname.lastname@example.org
+If you have any doubts, comments or questions about this Privacy Notice or how we process your data, please write to us at: email@example.com

-If we cannot resolve your complaint or answer your questions regarding this you can contact the ICO at Wycliffe House, Water Lane, Wimslow, Cheshire SK2 5AF.
+If we cannot resolve your complaint or answer your questions in this regard, you can contact the ICO at Wycliffe House, Water Lane, Wimslow, Cheshire SK2 5AF.